bxkftechteam/geomesa-sql/README.md

 mvn clean package
 ```

-This will build the artifacts and run unit tests using a temporary mini
+This will build the artifacts and run unit tests using a mini Accumulo
-accumulo cluster.
-You can run `mvn clean package -DskipTests` to skip running
+cluster.
+You can run `mvn clean package -DskipTests` to skip running tests.
+The
-tests.
-The distribution package containing the `geomesa-sqlline` tool will be
+distribution package containing the `geomesa-sqlline` tool will be generated in
-generated in `geomesa-sql-dist/target/` directory.
+`geomesa-sql-dist/target` directory.

 This project depends on Scala 2.12 by default.
 You can run
 `./build/change-scala-version.sh 2.11` to switch dependency to Scala 2.11.